 STEP 2 - Knead the Dough

-Option B - If no stand mixer available, using hands only: Make a well in middle of the flour, add water into the well, blend in the flour until combined and start kneading by hand.
-Once combined and a minute into kneading, feel the dough and make sure it is soft and a bit wet.
+Option B - If no stand mixer available, using hands only: Make a well in middle of the flour, add water into the well, use a spatula to blend in the flour until combined and start kneading by hand.
+The dough should be soft and a bit wet.
 Continue kneading by hand by for a total of 5 minutes.
 This is not difficult.
-If you don't have a stand mixer, it is totally fine to use this option.
+If you don't have a stand mixer, it is totally fine to use this option and the result will be the same.

 STEP 3 - Proofing the Dough